BikashBIOS/JD-Edwards-F42119-Forecaster/README.md

 **6. Prophet's strength: long-term trend extrapolation** January 2026 actual (910K units) was significantly higher than all model forecasts — the business continued growing strongly.
 Prophet's trend component extended the long-term growth trajectory most accurately, while LSTM anchored to recent plateau months.

+**7. Baseline comparison on the same holdout set is non-negotiable** Comparing ML models only against each other is insufficient for a production claim.
+By benchmarking all 5 JDE-equivalent Moving Average methods (SMA-3, SMA-6, SMA-12, WMA-6, Exponential Smoothing) against the exact same January 2026 holdout validation set, we proved Prophet's superiority with a concrete number: 76.3% error reduction vs the best MA baseline.
+This kind of rigorous comparison is what separates a portfolio project from a production claim.

+**8. Growth trends and seasonal spikes expose MA limitations** All 5 MA methods under-predicted January 2026 by 36–43% because they average historical values without extrapolating trends.
+January 2026 actual (910,619 units) was 60% above the 2025 monthly average (~570K).
+MA methods smooth over this — Prophet's explicit trend + seasonality modelling was the key differentiator.

 ---